Document Type : Research Paper

 Conclusion

-Based on the results, the overall average of the good governance index is lower than the theoretical average, indicating relatively weak governance of natural resources from the stockholders' perspective in the studied area.
-The research highlights the importance of involving users in natural resource projects, utilizing local knowledge effectively, and strengthening cooperatives to enhance the governance of natural resources in the region.
+The results reveal that the overall good governance index falls below the theoretical average, suggesting relatively weak governance of natural resources from the stakeholders' perspective in the studied area.
+This research emphasizes the importance of user involvement in natural resource projects, effective utilization of local knowledge, and strengthening cooperatives to improve the region's natural resource governance.

 Keywords